14 top multi-cloud management platforms for 2025 8 key steps of a cloud exit strategy

 • Flexibility.
 Customers can procure resources that are rapidly accessible and self-manage the resources to better align to business needs.
 This is particularly valuable to burst on-premises workloads into the cloud to utilize extra resources.

 • Cost.
 Using cloud infrastructure eliminates upfront capital costs associated with on-premises infrastructure and instead follows a consumption-based model.
 This pay-per-usage model charges users only for the infrastructure services they consume, generally on an hourly, weekly or monthly basis.
-Additionally, the large capital expenditures for on-premises infrastructure investments is converted to a smaller, recurring and predictable operational expense.
+Additionally, the large capital expenditures for on-premises infrastructure investments are converted to a smaller, recurring and predictable operational expense.

 • Security.
 Initial concerns about the security of public cloud resources have diminished.
 Cloud providers constantly invest in and improve their abilities to protect their infrastructure from security threats.
 Most cloud security issues can be traced to user misconfigurations of individual services, rather than external bad actors.